Quote Oversize/Overweight Loads In Seconds

 Not available

-RESTRICTION STATUS: ACTIVE Ontario Seasonal Load Restrictions are in effect on designated provincial (King's) Highways.
-Schedule 2 (Northern Ontario King's Highways) and Schedule 3 (King's Highways and roads in unorganized territories, including Thunder Bay area) are active effective March 29, 2026 @ 11:59PM, running through May 31 and June 30, 2026 respectively.
-Schedule 1 (Southern Ontario King's Highways) currently has no active restrictions.
-The Raw Forest Products freeze-up period is no longer in effect for all areas.
+RESTRICTION STATUS: ACTIVE Ontario Seasonal Load Restrictions are in effect on designated King's Highways under Schedule 2 (Northern Ontario, effective April 5, 2026 @ 11:59PM through May 31, 2026) and Schedule 3 (Northern Ontario King's Highways and roads in unorganized territories, effective April 5, 2026 @ 11:59PM through June 30, 2026).
+Schedule 1 (Southern Ontario King's Highways) currently lists no active restrictions.

 Field Details

-Coverage Provincial (King's) Highways only designated highways under Schedule 1, 2, and 3.
-Schedule 3 also covers roads in unorganized territories in northern Ontario (North Bay, Sudbury, Sault Ste.
-Marie, New Liskeard, Thunder Bay areas).
+Coverage Designated King's Highways (provincial) only Schedules 1, 2, and 3.
+Schedule 3 also covers roads in unorganized territories in Northern Ontario.
 Local and municipal roads are not covered by this source.

-Weight Limits Specific numeric axle or gross weight limits not published on this source page.
-Reduced load limits apply pursuant to the Highway Traffic Act when signs are posted.
-Single trip permits subject to axle controls established by the Ministry of Transportation.
-Annual and project overweight permits not valid during restricted months unless otherwise specified on the permit.
+Weight Limits Specific numeric axle or gross weight values are not published on this source page.
+Reduced Load Limits apply pursuant to the Highway Traffic Act when signs are posted.
+Single trip permits are subject to axle controls established by the Ministry of Transportation.
+Annual and project overweight permits are not valid during restricted months unless otherwise specified on the permit.

 Penalties Not specified

-Contact Ministry of Transportation (MTO) mto.gov.on.ca Oversize/Overweight Permits
+Contact Ministry of Transportation Ontario mto.gov.on.ca Oversize/Overweight Permits

 Primary Status Source URL https://511on.ca/list/seasonalloads